choovio/gobee-audit/docs/runbooks/mirror-lora-adapter.md

 ## Summary

-This runbook captures the non-interactive steps to mirror the upstream LoRa adapter container image into the SBX ECR registry, pin it by digest, and roll out the deployment in the `magistrala` namespace.
+This runbook captures the non-interactive steps to mirror the upstream LoRa adapter container image into the SBX ECR registry, pin it by digest, and roll out the deployment in the `gobee` namespace.
 Use this whenever upstream publishes a new adapter build or when SBX needs to be bootstrapped.

 ## Prerequisites